chesapeakeripper/chesapeakeripper/README.md

             ╰┈➤

-                  whisper to interact, im usually offtab or afk.
+                  whisper to interact, im usually offtab or afk. i do respond quickly tho!

-                  dont ask personal questions or say romantic things/flirt.

                   im not good with remembering names, please tell me who you are or i might not answer nicely.

                   iwc. i will block if uncomfortable.

-                  c + h only if fandom. also do not cover, not even the slightest bit (unless c + h) at all times.
+                  c + h only if fandom. also do not cover unless you're c + h.

                   DNI: conservatives, MAGA, nazis, racists, homophobes, 18+ iwec. also dni if you're gonna vent, agere, etc

+                  please check prounouns.cc for more info! thank you.

           -  safe server only - usually next to the dc/dispatch area by the bakery, sometimes docks.